Val0id/CTF-Writeup/2023/nitectf/web/caas-renewed/README.md

 ![5](images/5.png)

-The flas was successfully revelead.
+The flag was successfully revelead.

 ## solve.py